junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 ### 10.1.1.
 Gibbs Sampling

 It simplifies multivariate sampling to a sequence of 1-dim draws.
-It iteratively holds $n-1$ variables const while sampling the $n$-th variable.
+It iteratively holds $$n-1$$ variables const while sampling the $$n$$-th variable.
 It incorporates this sample and repeats it.
 The sequential nature prevents parallellization.

 ### 10.1.2.
 Metropolis-Hasting Sampling